Bhaskers-Blu-Org1/metrics-collector-client-python/README.md

 3. services: Put down all the bluemix services that are used in your journey in a list.
 4. event_id: Put down where you will distribute your journey.
 Default is web.
 5. event_organizer: Put down your event organizer if you have one.
+6. language: If your journey is not in **python**, please put down the journey's main language in lower case.

 ## Example app